-Some are lucky enough to be able to work from home during this period of social distancing, including many of us managing remote creative teams.
+Some are lucky enough to be able to work from home during this period of social distancing, including many of us managing remote design teams.
 For a few of us—including myself, an introvert at heart—that’s been an easy transition.
 I’ve actually felt more productive and comfortable to a degree.

 For others, everything has been turned upside-down, and the challenges have come in many different forms.
 Some of your team members are simultaneously working from home and running virtual classes for their children.
 Others may have a space that’s too small, loud roommates, or a bad internet connection.
 Extroverts who create their best work while in the company and aura of their colleagues may be facing a huge challenge now.

-In all of these situations, creative work can come with more friction than usual.
+In all of these situations, work can come with more friction than usual.
 And regardless of your particular situation, we’re all doing our very best to adapt to working fully distributed.

 As a manager and team leader, I’ve picked up a few tips that have helped me to stay connected and in sync with my team during this time.
 Here are my recommendations.